-3. With reference to paragraph 4 of Article 13 of the Convention:

-The term "recognised stock exchange" means:

-- (a) any stock exchange established and regulated as such under the laws of either Contracting State; and - (b) any other stock exchange agreed upon by the competent authorities of the Contracting States.
+- 3. For the purposes of paragraph 4 of Article 13 of the Convention, the term "recognised stock exchange" means: - (a) any stock exchange established and regulated as such under the laws of either Contracting State; and - (b) any other stock exchange agreed upon by the competent authorities of the Contracting States. - 4.
+With reference to paragraph 5 of Article 24 of the Convention: